 Documentation that the hospital granted privileges to the emergency department medical director to provide trauma and other emergency care services for adult and pediatric patients.

 Documentation of a minimum of five Category I CME credits every year in trauma-related topics, at least two of which are in pediatric trauma.
-(See Notes #1 and #3.)
+(See Notes #1 and #3.)or MOC

 Documentation of a full-time practice in emergency medicine (may include both administrative and patient care hours).